vmhl87/fbgui/README.md

 There is no way (yet?) to draw text using the framebuffer itself, but you can do it by repositioning the cursor and printing.

-`tgin.h` is responsible for these pieces of code.
+`tgin.c` is responsible for these pieces of code.

 Most importantly you can hide and show the cursor with `curs_set(b)`